Cucumis melo var. cantalupensis 'Aphrodite'

-A lovely variety with wonder heat and drought tolerance; produces ribbed, oval fruit with golden beige netting and salmon orange flesh; sweet and firm, great for snacking, desserts, breakfasts and even wrapped in prosciutto
+A lovely variety with wonderful heat and drought tolerance; produces ribbed, oval fruit with golden beige netting and salmon orange flesh; sweet and firm, great for snacking, desserts, breakfasts and even wrapped in prosciutto

 Aphrodite Cantaloupe is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces large tan oval melons (which are technically 'berries') with salmon flesh which are typically harvested when mature.
 The melons have a sweet taste with a firm texture and a distinctive fragrance.

 The melons are most often used in the following ways:

 Planting & Growing